isaacnovaes/isaacnovaes/README.md

 </h2>

 <h2 align='center'>
-I'm a passionate... blablabla, it is useles 😀
+I'm a passionate... blablabla, it is vague and useles 😀
 </h2>

 - 🌱 I’m currently learning JavaScript